 “CBD, which is increasingly popular, can interact with the blood thinners that many heart patients are on.
 This, particularly in the case of Plavix in patients who have recently had a coronary stent placed, is a more significant potential threat,” he said.

-Heart disease is the leading cause of death in America, according to the Centers for Disease Control and Prevention.
+Heart disease is , according to the Centers for Disease Control and Prevention.
 About 735,000 Americans have a heart attack each year.

 Since his heart attack a few months ago, Smith has made lifestyle changes to improve his health.
 He has reportedly dropped more than 30 pounds and referred to his heart attack as “the greatest thing that ever happened.”

 He also said his doctors have cleared him to continue using marijuana.